frnsimoes/computer-science-studies/operating-systems/threads-concurrency-scheduling/green-threads.md

 Asyncio Python library: the same thing happens.

 Goroutines: One go program, running as a process, has actual posix threads.
 However, it's the Go runtime that maps the goroutines in threads.

+Process is an abstraction over an address space.
+A thread is an abstraction over a thing that can be run.
+Green threads evokes what is a POSIX thread is all about, but rather than having the OS schedule this thing, it's another high level scheduler